mia-platform/documentation/docs/runtime_suite/mail-notification.md

 - `bcc`: array of strings

 - `message` : string

+- `htmlMessage` : string representing an html

+### Attachments

+This service allows to send attachments too, with a little different body.

+To send an attachment, there are two main differences with the previous examples:

+- the body has to be of type `form-data`
+- the `sender` field is replaced by the `from` field

+Look at the [example](#4-post-to-send-with-an-attachment) for a concrete example of attachment email.

 ### Some examples
 #### 1. POST to /send with single receiver